Seven amazing wilderness days that could change your life. An unforgettable expedition with challenges, rewards and

 Day 1 is the only day of this 7-day expedition that we can describe in detail – on the first evening, we plan the rest of the expedition after discussion with the group and a careful assessment of the weather conditions.
 We’re kayaking in a remote wilderness area and there are plenty of options for outstanding paddling destinations, some of which we outline below.

 After meeting in the early afternoon at Cambridge Airport near Hobart, our pilot decides whether to fly along the remote beaches of the South Coast, or over the wild Eastern Arthur Ranges.
-We land on the gravel strip at Melaleuca, load the boats and paddle down Melaleuca Inlet to the beautiful Forest Lagoon campsite.
-We arrive in camp in time to unload and settle in before dinner.
+We land on the gravel strip at Melaleuca, load the boats and paddle down Melaleuca Inlet to the beautiful standing camp at Forest Lagoon.
+We arrive in time to unload and settle in before dinner.
 In the evening, we’ll plan the journey for the next six days over outstanding Tasmanian produce and a glass of wine.